NIEM/NIEM.github.io/niem-conformance/index.md

 NIEM has practices that each of these pieces must follow in order to be conformant.

-## How do I make something NIEM conformant?
+## How do I make something NIEM-conformant?

 NIEM has practices, methods, and formats for the pieces that compose an information exchange.
 These are expressed as a set of specifications.
 These